An Article

 Ayana Campbell Smith By Ayana Campbell Smith // 12.20.2022

 More than two decades in, it’s safe to say that gamified software is more than a passing fad.
 For product designers, elements of gamification — guidance, achievements, status — are a powerful means of motivation and engagement.
-There’s an innate psychological drive behind it all: Do better, do more, do often.
+There’s an innate psychological drive behind it all: do better, do more, do often.

 Gamification is an all-ages show, despite what the name may imply.
 It’s a staple in classrooms and educational technology, sure, but you’ll also run into it for online purchases, business process management, and while picking up a coffee.